 Whether patients are receiving inpatient care at Memorial's hospital campus, oncology treatment at North Star Lodge, or women's health and mammography services at 'Ohana, our team of distinguished doctors and nurses is dedicated to providing state-of-the-art quality treatment in a caring, comfortable and relaxed atmosphere.

 Our physicians and staff understand that living with a chronic illness can be extremely difficult and challenging; our programs enable our staff to treat the whole person and their family, including emotional, spiritual, nutritional and pain management needs.
 Our progressive oncology team is continuously seeking innovative treatment opportunities to complement proven medical therapies.

 Receiving a diagnosis of cancer can be a frightening and overwhelming experience.
 Memorial understands this and has gone to great lengths to provide patients and their families with both the information and the treatment they need.
 We know how important it is for patients to understand what's happening to them, and our experienced staff is committed to helping patients and their families better understand their diagnosis and treatment options.

 Our cancer care inpatient treatment includes a wide range of diagnostic, radiation, chemotherapy and surgical treatments for people with cancer, as well as radioactive seed implants and immunotherapy, when appropriate.

 The inpatient oncology (cancer) unit is located on the second floor of Memorial Hospital and has 15 beds (private and semi-private).
 The unit also has heart monitors with telemetry support available, as well as pharmacy services.

 Families are encouraged to visit, and the unit has a liberal visiting policy.
 Sleeper chairs are available for family members.
 The unit also offers music to enhance patient care.
 Home health, hospice and infusion therapy are available to our cancer patients when needed.

-For the patient's convenience and well-being, Memorial's Family of Services work together, so that transfers or referrals can be easily made from inpatient care to North Star Lodge, 'Ohana or our hospice care team should the need arise.
+For the patient's convenience and well-being, Virginia Mason Memorial works together, so that transfers or referrals can be easily made from inpatient care to North Star Lodge, 'Ohana or our hospice care team should the need arise.